andreaszetter/-gws-project-1/CONTRIBUTING.md

 ## Questions?

 Just ask!
 We're all learning and creating together.
+Please reach out to one of us for clarification <3

 ---